 Using the Share Skill

-From the chat box within a session, you can use the
+From the GEL input field within a session, you can use the

 Share skill to send files and snapshots to other users.